wgraba/yaTerm/README.md

 Windows
 -------

 TBD.
 I have done some preliminary testing and it looks good so far.
-Refer to the [Qt Docs](http://qt-project.org/doc/) for more information; it should build like a regular Qt project on Windows.
+Refer to the [Qt Docs](http://qt-project.org/doc/) for more information; it should build like a regular Qt project on Windows; just have to change the `-spec` option.

+OSX
+---

+TBD.